YunshanDYS/SASCcode/README.md

 #### Real data analysis

 SASC_CRC.Rmd reproduces real data analysis results.
 (Figure 1, 5, S7, and S8).
+See [here](code/SASC_CRC.pdf) for a pdf output of the .Rmd file as a tutorial.

 #### Simulation studies